steve-caron-dynatrace/hot2020-k8s-openshift/10_Configure_k8s_cluster_monitoring_integration/README.md

     ![install_ActiveGate](assets/install_ActiveGate.png)

 - Select Linux.
-- Copy the wget command (from step 2) to download the installer installer script and paste it to your terminal to run it on your bastion VM.
-See screen shot on next slide.
+- Copy the wget command (from step 2 - see screenshot below) to download the installer script and paste it to your terminal to run it on your bastion VM.
-- Copy the command to run the installer script (step 4) and execute it in your terminal with elevated permissions (precede with sudo)
+- Copy the command to run the installer script (step 4 - see screenshot below) and execute it in your terminal with elevated permissions (precede the command with sudo)

   ![ActiveGate_linux_installation](assets/ActiveGate_linux_installation.png)

-- Click on Show deployment status to validate the ActiveGate is deployed and connected to your SaaS tenant.
-See that the Kubernetes module is active
+- Click on Show deployment status (step 5) to validate the ActiveGate is deployed and connected to your SaaS tenant.
+See that the Kubernetes module is active.

 ![deployment_status](assets/deployment_status.png)